wwelling/mod-camunda/README.md

 ### Workflow Module Triggers

-The Trigger entity from mod-workflow is used to select which request-response events from Okapi are to be published to the `event.queue` that mod-camunda can subscribe to.
+The Trigger entity from mod-workflow is used to select which request-response events from Okapi are to be published to the `workflow.events` topic that mod-camunda can subscribe to.
 In order to create the Triggers we have to provide the correct permissions to the `diku_admin`.
 The vagrant will create an example trigger for when a user is created.

 ### Permissions